transpiling/invisible-ts/README.md

 ## Why not TypeScript?

 1. Typescript has many parts - it is programming language, type-checker and transpiler all-in-one.
-Invisible-type is only type-checker (it doesn't extend the language, like typescript with interfaces and polymorphism).
+Invisible TS is only type-checker (it doesn't extend the language, like typescript with interfaces and polymorphism).
 2. It introduce special syntax, and it doesn't look good with ES6 defaults and destructuring.

 ## Why not Flowtype?